-I moved to Kefalonia because the diversity and beauty of this Island dragged me like a magnet.
-The landscape is wild, in a few km you can experience the breathtaking peak of preserved Forest of Mount Ainos at 1600m with its rare flora and fauna and then climb down to the moist magic of Drogarati Cave, where if you are lucky can attend a musical concert.
-A few km away you can visit one of the most impressive open Caves in the world, that is Melissani Lake and then get to the north to dive and explore the beautiful Underwater World of Kefalonia and one of the shipwrecks that can be found here.
-Rare Geological Phenomena, some of the best Beaches and clear waters of Greece, beautiful Sunsets, Venetian Castles, endless Walking Trails, Extreme Sports, Archeological Sites, Local Festivals with Robola wine and local delicacies.
+I moved to Kefalonia because the diversity and beauty of this island attracted me like a magnet.
+The landscape is wild; in a few kilometres you can experience the breathtaking peak of the preserved forest of Mount Ainos at 1600m with its rare flora and fauna, and then climb down to the moist magic of Drogarati Cave, where if you are lucky can attend a musical concert.
+A few kilometres away you can visit Melissani Lake, one of the most impressive open caves in the world, and then go to the north to dive and explore the beautiful underwater world of Kefalonia and one of the shipwrecks found here.
+Rare geological phenomena, some of the best beaches and clear waters of Greece, beautiful sunsets, Venetian castles, endless walking trails, extreme sports, archeological sites, local festivals with Robola wine and local delicacies.
 Kefalonia is a destination that combines everything that a visitor can dream of and it still keeps the serenity of an undiscovered Island.

-Kefalonia, known as well as Cephalonia or Kefallinia, is the biggest island of the Ionian Sea, at the outlet of Patraikos Bay, between Zakynthos and Lefkas Islands.
+Kefalonia, also known as Cephalonia or Kefallinia, is the biggest island in the Ionian Sea, located at the outlet of Patraikos Bay, between Zakynthos and Lefkas Islands.
 According to Greek mythology, Kefalonia was named after the King Kefalos, the first king of the area during the Palaeolithic era, although there have been occasionally other theories regarding the origin of the name.

-An important figure in the early years of the English conquest was the Swiss military Carlo De Filippo Bossé who distinguished himself as a skilled politician, especially for jobs as the construction of roads, bridges (De Bosset/Drapano bridge) etc but also his lieutenant Carlos Jaccobo Napier, who was superintendent of a series of public works, including the excellent Markato in Lixouri which was the first courthouse island of Kefalonia, with a capacity of 600 people (that got destroyed in the earthquake of 1953).
+An important figure in the early years of the English conquest was the Swiss solider Carlo De Filippo Bossé who distinguished himself as a skilled politician, especially in the construction of roads, bridges (De Bosset/Drapano bridge) etc. His lieutenant Carlos Jaccobo Napier, was also a superintendent of a series of public works, including the excellent Markato in Lixouri which was the first courthouse island of Kefalonia, with a capacity of 600 people (is was destroyed in the earthquake of 1953).

 During World War II, in 1941, the island was occupied by the Italian troops which were allied with the Germans.
 In 1943, Italy capitulated but its troops refused to leave from Kefalonia.
 As a punishment, the German forces killed more than 5000 Italian soldiers, a historic fact described in the famous book and film Captain Corelli’s Mandolin, written by Louis de Bernieres and directed by John Madden.

 Kefalonia lies in the heart of an earthquake zone, and dozens of minor, unrecorded tremors occur each year.
 In 1953, a massive earthquake and several smaller ones, destroyed almost all of the settlements on the island, leaving only Fiscardo in the north, untouched.
-Following that Kefalonia has applied a very strict planning and building regulations in order to preserve nature and historic buildings as well as ensure safety on modern constructions for the locals and the tourists.
+Following the devastating 1953 quake Kefalonia applied a very strict planning and building regulations in order to preserve nature and historic buildings as well as ensuring the safety of modern constructions for locals and tourists.

 The island has a rich biodiversity, with a substantial number of endemic and rare species.
 Some areas have been declared a site in the European Union’s Natura 2000 network.
 The Mountain Ainos (a National Park since 1962 supporting rich flora and fauna) looks impressive from far away.
 Important natural features of the island include Melissani Lake, the Drogarati Cave, and the Koutavos Lagoon in Argostoli.
 Kefalonia is well known for its endangered loggerhead turtle population which nest on many beaches along the south coast of the island.
 A small population of the endangered Mediterranean monk seal, Monachus monachus, also live around the island’s coast, especially on parts of the coast which are inaccessible to humans due to the terrain.